SUFFERING FROM DEPRESSION?

-Depression & SSI/SSDI
+Depression & SSI/SSDI in Pennsylvania

-Pennsylvania Social Security Disability Benefits for Depressive Disorder
+Pennsylvania Disability Benefits for Depressive Disorder

 Depression (major depressive disorder) is a serious mood disorder that can affect every area of a person’s life.
 It impacts the way a person thinks, feels, and acts, and it can cause both emotional and physical problems.
 For some people with depression, the persistent feeling of sadness and loss of interest can make it impossible to earn a living.
 If this is true for you, you could be entitled to Social Security Disability Insurance (SSDI) benefits or Supplemental Security Income (SSI).